- Home

 - 90-day home country limit (15 days for US residents)

 Is it the best insurance available in absolute terms?
 No. Genki offers higher coverage limits and faster claims.
 World Nomads covers adventure sports that SafetyWing excludes.
-Remote Health provides comprehensive everyday healthcare.
-But SafetyWing hits the optimal balance of price, flexibility, and coverage breadth that matters most for the nomad lifestyle — and at a price that makes going uninsured indefensible.
+The Complete plan provides comprehensive everyday healthcare.
+But SafetyWing Essential hits the optimal balance of price, flexibility, and coverage breadth that matters most for the nomad lifestyle — and at a price that makes going uninsured indefensible.

-What plan to choose: Nomad Insurance is the right starting point for most travelers.
-If you need routine healthcare (doctor visits, prescriptions, dental), look at Remote Health instead.
+What plan to choose: Essential is the right starting point for most travelers.
+If you need routine healthcare (doctor visits, prescriptions, dental), upgrade to Complete.
 If you need adventure sports coverage, supplement SafetyWing with an activity-specific policy or switch to World Nomads.

 Our rating: 4.3/5 — A reliable, affordable travel insurance option held back by slow claims processing, a $250 deductible that eats into small claims, strict pre-existing condition exclusions, and limited home country coverage for US residents.
 For the vast majority of digital nomads, it remains the right choice.

-Get SafetyWing Nomad Insurance -- From $45.08/MonthLooking for more options?
-Read our complete guide to the best travel insurance for digital nomads to compare all top providers side by side.
-And if you’re comparing SafetyWing head-to-head with World Nomads, we have a dedicated comparison that breaks down every difference.
+Get SafetyWing Nomad Insurance -- From $45.08/MonthFor more options, read our complete guide to the best travel insurance for digital nomads to compare all top providers side by side.
+Comparing SafetyWing head-to-head with World Nomads?
+We have a dedicated comparison that covers every difference.
+Want a full cost breakdown?
+Our SafetyWing pricing guide has every tier and scenario.
+Browse all our insurance guides and reviews for more comparisons and recommendations.

 Don’t forget to pair your insurance with a reliable eSIM for instant data when you land and a travel VPN to protect your data on public WiFi networks.